yt-project/yt/doc/source/examining/loading_data.rst

 Tipsy Data
 ----------

+See :ref:`tipsy-notebook` and :ref:`loading-sph-data` for more details.

 yt also supports loading Tipsy data.
 Many of its characteristics are similar to how Gadget data is loaded; specifically, it shares its definition of indexing and mesh-identification with that described in :ref:`particle-indexing-criteria`.
-Like with gadget, see :ref:`loading-sph-data for more details`.

 .. code-block:: python